This article was last updated Sept. 16, 2022.

 Is my doctor in the plan’s network?

 If your current doctor doesn’t accept Medicare or isn’t part of your plan’s network, you may need to find a new doctor, or find a different plan that includes your preferred doctor.
-Easily find an in-network doctor for Medicare supplement plans from Wellmark Blue Cross and Blue Shield Opens New Window and Medicare Advantage plans from Wellmark Advantage Health Plan Opens New Window, using the Medicare provider, pharmacy or formulary finder Opens New Window.
+Easily find an in-network doctor for Medicare Supplement plans from Wellmark Blue Cross and Blue Shield and Medicare Advantage plans from Wellmark Advantage Health Plan, using the Medicare provider, pharmacy or formulary finder Opens New Window.

 Is my pharmacy in the plan’s network?

 If your pharmacy is not part of your plan’s network, you may have to find a new pharmacy, or find a different plan that includes your pharmacy of choice.
 Finding a pharmacy in your network is similar to finding an in-network doctor.
-For Medicare Advantage plans from Wellmark Advantage Health Plan, simply use the pharmacy finder Opens New Window.
+For Medicare Advantage plans from Wellmark Advantage Health Plan, simply use the Medicare health care provider, pharmacy or formulary finder.

 Are my prescriptions covered?

 You should list out the prescription drugs you take regularly and make sure they are covered under the plan you’re considering.
 It may also be helpful to determine what you might pay each month for your prescriptions.
-You can do this by reviewing the plan’s formulary, or drug list.
+You can do this by reviewing the plan’s formulary, also known as a drug list.

 What will my monthly costs be?